Published: April 2024. Updated April 2025

 When defining outcomes and creating a pathway towards impact, some benefits of co-production can be defined as outcomes to be achieved within that pathway.
 If that is the case, you can follow the guidance for creating outcomes and include these within your pathway to impact.

-See sections 1 and 2 in the guidance template (PDF) for further information on how to define outcomes and identify the problem or issue.
+See sections 1 and 2 in the guidance template for further information on how to define outcomes and identify the challenge or issue.

 Resources